pdenno/tools-15926/README.md

 It uses the OMG's Ontology Definition Metamodel (ODM) to map these to structures presented in the browser.

 The implemenation is currently recovering from code rot.
- * It is Common Lisp code and is now compiled with [SBCL](http://www.sbcl.org/).
+ * The (Common Lisp) code is now compiled with [SBCL](http://www.sbcl.org/).
- * The revitalized code uses a new, apparently well-maintained, open source version of [Vampire](https://github.com/vprover/vampire).
+ * It uses a new, apparently well-maintained, open source version of [Vampire](https://github.com/vprover/vampire).
  * Owing to the fact that it has been about 9 years since this application has been used, parts of it are currently broken, (particularly parts pertaining to Parts 7 and 8).
+Correcting this is work-in-progress.

 # Usage